Wilstorm/retropie_shader_configs/README.md

   ```1942,256,224,raster,vertical,3,4```

-If the information looks incorrect I usually check the DAT first (if it contains complete XML info), followed by the core drivers and if all else fails search the Arcade Database - ArcadeItalia located [here](http://adb.arcadeitalia.net/) for the good information.
+If the information looks incorrect I usually check the DAT/XML first (if it contains complete XML info), followed by the core drivers and if all else fails search the Arcade Database - ArcadeItalia located [here](http://adb.arcadeitalia.net/) for the good information.

 Also worth noting, I removed all entries with the *\<isbios\>*, *\<isdevice\>* or *\<ismechanical\>* tags.
 There are some other miscellaneous drivers/entries in the newer DAT's that aren't arcade machine related and will be removed in time.